zoontek/react-native-bootsplash/README.md

 );
 ```

-## Testing with Jest
+### How can I mock the module in my tests?

 Testing code which uses this library requires some setup since we need to mock the native methods.

-To add the mocks, create a file _jest/setup.js_ (or any other file name) containing the following code:
+To add the mocks, create a file `jest/setup.js` (or any other file name) containing the following code:

 ```ts
 jest.mock("react-native-bootsplash", () => {